jspkay/parallelGraphColoring/README.md

 In this way the program will run with the default(*) settings.
 For the other settings, please refer to the next sections.

+> In this repository there are some benchmark files in `Graph/benchmarks`

 *(\*) For the default values of existing options, see interactive mode.*

 ### Command line arguments <a name="cmd_setup"></a>